 3 to 5 hours of weekly learning commitment

-Two live classes by distinguished, tenured faculty from Stanford Graduate School of Business
+Live interactive session by tenured faculty from Stanford Graduate School of Business

 Weekly feedback and live interactive sessions with experienced course facilitator

 Certificate of completion from Stanford Graduate School of Business

 10 assignments and a final reflection to synthesize what you've learnt

 LEARN FROM THE BEST

 The Investment Group of Santa Barbara Professor of Entrepreneurship and Professor of Operations, Information & Technology.